About Us

-To complicate and challenge what we think we know about UTSC, its history and role in the history of higher education.
+To challenge what we think we know about UTSC and its history.

-To include as many experiences and narratives as possible and to recognize the importance of each participant’s lived experience; acknowledging that in the broader context of the institutional history, individual experiences and memories do have weight and meaning.
+To include as many narratives as possible and recognize the importance of each participant’s lived experiences, acknowledging that, in the context of institutional history, individual memories have meaning.

 headshot Christine Berkowitz